 Tea Stain Removal: 5/5

-• Mr. Clean Magic Eraser Original scrubber is 2X Stronger with DURAFOAM Cleaning performance vs. the leading all-purpose bleach spray
+- STRONGER CLEANING: Mr. Clean Magic Eraser is 3X stronger* for a superior clean *Cleaning performance vs. the leading all purpose bleach spray

-• This cleaning scrubber is tough on dirt, all around the house!
-Surface cleaner, wall cleaner, bathtub cleaner, oven door cleaner, erases marks on light switches, doors & much more!
+- 2. VERSATILE USE: This all-purpose cleaner fights dirt all around the house.
+It works as a surface cleaner, wall cleaner, bathtub cleaner, oven door cleaner, and fights marks on light switches, doors & much more

-• The Mr. Clean Magic Eraser provides a powerful clean with water alone.
+- 3. POWERFUL CLEAN: The Mr. Clean Magic Eraser provides a powerful clean with water alone, no need for additional cleaning agents

 It wasn’t able to reach those hard to reach areas in my mug either, but I did find it easier to control.
 The sponge is quite a bit more slippery to handle (you’re using soap and a lot more water) so the Magic Eraser is easier to hold, and manipulate.
 It was also perhaps a bit less strenuous a job than using the sponge.